DUI Law in New Jersey

 Step 3: Request a DMV Hearing

-The DMV will send a scheduled suspension notice to you in the mail with an effective suspension date after an arrest for a DUI.
-You have to request a hearing within ten days of the date on that letter or the revocation of your license applies.
+Following a DUI arrest, the DMV will mail you a suspension notice with the effective suspension date.
+You must request a hearing within ten days of the date on that letter to challenge the revocation.
+Missing this deadline will result in your license being suspended as scheduled.

 Step 4: Prepare for Court Appearance